 The ECB is set to award a new batch of domestic regional contracts for women's cricketers.

-, the ECB's director of women's cricket, and ESPNcricinfo understands that the ECB will fund one further contract at each of the eight regional centres for 2021-22, with confirmation expected later this week.
+Forty-one domestic players signed deals last year, hailed at the time as "the most significant step forward for the women's game in recent years" by Clare Connor, the ECB's director of women's cricket, and ESPNcricinfo understands that the ECB will fund one further contract at each of the eight regional centres for 2021-22, with confirmation expected later this week.

 The announcement will round off a breakthrough summer for women's cricket in England and Wales, which was the first full season of the new regional structure.
 There were unprecedented attendances at domestic fixtures in the Hundred - which had been due to launch in 2020 but was postponed by a year due to Covid-19 - while the England team edged out India in their multi-format series and beat New Zealand in both the T20I and ODI legs of their tour.

 "From November 1 we'll have nearly half the players involved in those competitions [the Rachael Heyhoe Flint Trophy and Charlotte Edwards Cup] on pro contracts," Connor told ESPNcricinfo.
 "You add in the value of the Hundred contracts as well, and in terms of professional status for female players, we've really shifted over the last couple of years.

 "We've got to keep building that and investing in it, but the eight regions have done a tremendous job over year one or the first 18 months, and got lots of those players really ready for the Hundred.
 By it being postponed, lots of the players had already had a year in their regional setups and they were really ready to go."

 The ECB has been working with the Professional Cricketers' Association (PCA) in recent weeks to solve some of the "teething problems" identified by players in the first year of their new contracts.
 The PCA submitted a paper to the ECB based on feedback from players earlier in the summer and the issues have been discussed and worked through.